rodrigosilupu/Psychometrics-Credit-Risk/README.md

 - **Agreeableness**: Embodies altruistic tendencies like trust, empathy, and respect for others.

-The original test addresses the following statements under which the individual must position themselves:
+The test addresses the following statements under which the individual must position themselves:

 I see myself as someone who...